aserg-ufmg/angularjs-performance-survey/README.md

 * Author: Jakob Jenkov
 * Author information: Founder and CEO at Jenkov Aps.

-> Before AngularJS it was \aspas{best practice` to keep function calls out of the HTML.
+> Before AngularJS it was best practice to keep function calls out of the HTML.
 For instance, you should not use the `onclick` event attributes on HTML elements, but rather attach event listeners via JavaScript.
 Somehow that was forgotten with AngularJS, and now we are back to embedding JavaScript function calls in the HTML.

-> In order to \aspas{teach HTML new tricks` you end up with HTML full of non-HTML elements and attributes.
+> In order to teach HTML new tricks you end up with HTML full of non-HTML elements and attributes.

 > We are back to embedding JavaScript function calls in the HTML.